 How easy it is to lose oneself in a film, how hard to find?
 I often experience the former, but rarely the latter.
 I have known both, in Claude Sautet’s 1992 A Heart in Winter.

 One sign of a fine film is that we want to know “what’s next?” while watching it.
-A finer film is when, having watched it, we still wonder, “what’s next?”
+A finer film is when, having watched it, we still wonder, “What’s next?”
 This curiosity creeps deeper still if we somehow see ourselves on the silver screen.
-We want to know what will happen to the protagonists – and to ourselves.
-Sometimes, fortunately or not, we get to find out.
+We want to know what will happen to the protagonists—and to ourselves.
+Sometimes, fortunately, or not, we get to find out.

-Stéphane and Camille share a passion for the violin – but do they, can they, share passion for each other?
-Their chemistry on screen is undeniable, partly driven by the actors’ personal lives: Béart and Auteuil have been together for years before A Heart in Winter, married thereafter – then divorced.
+Stéphane and Camille share a passion for the violin – but do they, can they, share a passion for each other?
+Their chemistry on screen is undeniable, partly driven by the actors’ personal lives: Béart and Auteuil have been together for years before A Heart in Winter, married thereafter – and then divorced.
 And on screen?

 A Dark Riddle